sveto8/archInstall/README.md

 `plymouth-themes/` in the repo and add its name to the `PLYMOUTH_THEMES` array near the top of `setupAfterInstall.sh`.

-## Known issues

-- **Hyprland: black screen after login, dumped back to the login screen.** Reported on at least one test install; not yet root-caused.
-  Likely suspects to check first, in order: (1) whether `mesa` (and, on a VM, the guest GPU driver — e.g. `mesa` + `virtio` support, or `xf86-video-qxl` equivalents for Wayland) is actually present — `hyprland`'s own dependencies should pull this in, but verify with `pacman -Qi mesa`; (2) `journalctl --user -b -u sddm` / `~/.local/share/sddm/wayland-session.log` (or equivalent) for the actual compositor error right before it exits; (3) whether the session is even reaching Hyprland vs. failing inside SDDM's Wayland greeter itself.
-Not fixed yet — flagged here to pick up later.

 ## Requirements between the scripts

 `setupAfterInstall.sh` and `installDE.sh` both assume the exact layout